 Everyone in the room was soon standing – except my customers.
 I don’t think that I have ever been as embarrassed in my life.

 And as I stood there surveying the room, I noticed that all the people were staring at my table!
 I spent the rest of the evening going to each of the tables and apologizing for any hurt caused by the people at my table not standing during the national anthem.
 All I could offer as an excuse was “it’s against their religion.”

-However, I don’t think that my apologies were accepted that night and I lived with the humiliation until two years later, at the next ‘Tech of the Millenium’ competition – which was held at Las Vegas, Nevada.
+However, I don’t think that my apologies were accepted that night, and I lived with the humiliation until two years later, at the next ‘Tech of the Millenium’ competition, held at Las Vegas, Nevada.

 That night was very special for two reasons:

 - My distributor’s customer in Saskatoon won the North American championship – and the technician won a brand new truck!

 - My director of sales – Scott M. – told me he wanted me to read an article by the late Gordon Sinclair, a well-known Canadian journalist.
 Before that evening – I had never read the article.
 But as I read it to the broad audience, my eyes started to fill with tears, and my voice was breaking up with an emotion that I had no hope of suppressing.

 Here is a copy of Mr. Sinclair’s 1973 article that I read to the audience that night: